Hong Kong Giant Buddha Overlooks Lantau Island

 Parenthetically, this apparently hungry local resident showed up at the snack bar in the village to say hello.

-“The tranquil atmosphere paired with the amazing and beautiful views of Lantau Island will transform you in a calm and relaxed setting and should definitely not be missed,” NexStopHongKong recommended about the Giant Buddha sightseeing visit at Lantau Island in Hong Kong.
+“The tranquil atmosphere paired with the amazing and beautiful views of Lantau Island will transform you in a calm and relaxed setting and should definitely not be missed,” NexStopHongKong recommended about the Giant Buddha sightseeing visit to Lantau Island in Hong Kong.

 [Featured Image by Kin Cheung/AP Images]